Devskiller/duramen/README.md

 Duramen
 =======

 Persistent event bus implementation for Java.
 Easily integrates with Spring Framework.
-By default uses file backed embedded H2 database.
+By default uses file backed database.
 Guarantees that event will be dispatched.

 ##Usage:

 1. Add duramen dependency:
-  eu.codearte.duramen:duramen:0.7.0
+  eu.codearte.duramen:duramen:0.8.0
 2. Use ```@EnableDuramen``` annotation to import Duramen into your project:
  ```java
  @Configuration